hashintel/hash/apps/engine/README.md

 # HASH Engine

 [HASH Engine](https://hash.ai/platform/engine?utm_medium=organic&utm_source=github_readme_engine) (**hEngine**) is the computational simulation engine at the heart of [HASH](https://hash.ai/simulations?utm_medium=organic&utm_source=github_readme_engine).
 It is publicly and freely available here under the Elastic License.

-This public version of hEngine is our 'next-gen' engine whose architecture and performance characteristics differ significantly to the stable engine powering [hCore](https://hash.ai/platform/core?utm_medium=organic&utm_source=github_readme_engine) and [hCloud](https://hash.ai/platform/cloud?utm_medium=organic&utm_source=github_readme_engine).
-It is currently unstable, and these different versions of the engine are maintained separately.
-Our long-term plan involves migrating both (1) our [simulation cloud compute service](https://hash.ai/platform/cloud) and (2) hCore to use the engine under development here (upon its first stable release).
+This public version of hEngine is our 'alpha' engine whose architecture and performance characteristics differ significantly to the stable engine powering [hCore](https://hash.ai/platform/core?utm_medium=organic&utm_source=github_readme_engine), our in-browser simulation envrionment; and [hCloud](https://hash.ai/platform/cloud?utm_medium=organic&utm_source=github_readme_engine), our cloud simulation compute service.
+It is not yet stable.

+Our ultimate intention is to migrate both hCore and hCloud to use the engine under development here (upon its first stable release).

 ## Table of Contents